olezim/writeups/tryhackme/pickle-rick/readme.md

     (ALL) NOPASSWD: ALL
 ```

-`(ALL) NOPASSWD: ALL` means we can just directly execute commands as the superuser without needing a password, so all we have to do to get the root flag is `sudo less /root/3rd.txt`
+`(ALL) NOPASSWD: ALL` means the user www-data can just directly execute commands with `sudo` as the superuser without needing a password, so all we have to do to get the root flag is `sudo less /root/3rd.txt`.

 Output: 3rd ingredients: XXXXX XXXXX